Opening Hours Open 7 days a week

 Grounds for Getting a Divorce in England

 You can apply for a divorce on the grounds that your marriage has broken down irretrievably and cannot be saved.
 This means that either one or both of you feel that you cannot stay married to each other.
-Either of you may apply to the divorce court in England and Wales for the marriage to be dissolved as long as you have been married for one year at least and that one of you has been a resident here for the year before your divorce petition is made.
+Either of you may apply to the divorce court in England and Wales for the marriage to be dissolved as long as you have been married for one year at least, and that one of you has been a resident here for the year before your divorce petition is made.
 The application to the divorce court is called a Petition, and the spouse who files (sends) the Petition is called the Petitioner.
 The other spouse is then referred to as the Respondent.

 From 6 April 2022, the Divorce, Dissolution and Separation Act 2020 has reformed the divorce process and removed the requirement to provide evidence of conduct or separation facts and replaced this with a simple requirement to provide a statement of irretrievable breakdown of the marriage or civil partnership or to obtain a judicial separation.